hbr/alba-lang-description/docs/pseudo_inductive.md

 have an efficient implementation but have all the comfort of inductive types like recursive functions and induction proofs.

-Implentations of numbers and strings by inductive types are notoriously inefficient.
+Implementations of numbers and strings by inductive types are notoriously inefficient.

 The most straightforward way to define natural numbers is by an inductive type